02 Feb 4 Ways California Government Agencies Save Money

 How much of your department’s resources are wasted looking for equipment?
 For most agencies, the number is significant.

-Asset tracking represents both a significant challenge and opportunity for California agencies.
-With the right tools in place, your department can cut costs and spend less time searching for the assets you rely on every day.
+Asset tracking represents both a significant challenge and opportunity for these California government agencies.
+With the right tools in place, the right asset management solution, your department can cut costs and spend less time searching for the assets you rely on every day.